 What happens after treatment for Merkel cell carcinoma?

-A typical follow-up schedule for MCC calls for physical exams every 3 to 6 months for the first couple of years, then every 6 to 12 months after that.
-Some doctors might also recommend imaging tests such as CT or PET scans, especially for people who are at higher risk of the MCC returning (such as those who had a large tumor or more advanced disease).
+A typical follow-up schedule for MCC might include physical exams every few months for the first couple of years, then more time between exams after that.
+Some doctors might also recommend imaging tests such as PET/CT scans, especially for people who are at higher risk of the MCC returning (such as those who had a large tumor or more advanced disease).

 It’s also important for MCC survivors to do regular self-exams of their skin and lymph nodes.
 Most doctors recommend this at least monthly.
 You should see your doctor if you find any new lump or change in your skin.
-You should also report any new symptoms (for example, pain, cough, fatigue, loss of appetite) that do not go away.
-If MCC returns it is usually within the first couple of years after treatment, but it can sometimes come back many years after it was first treated.
+You should also report any new symptoms (for example, pain, cough, fatigue, or loss of appetite) that do not go away.
+If MCC returns it is usually within the first couple of years after treatment, but it can sometimes come back many years later.

-Patients with MCC that does not go away completely with treatment will have a follow-up schedule that’s based on their specific situation.
+Patients with MCC that does not go away completely with treatment will have a follow-up schedule based on their situation.

 A person who has had MCC is also at higher risk for developing other types of skin cancer.
-It’s important for people who have had MCC to continue to examine their skin every month for new skin cancers, and to avoid too much sun exposure.
+It’s important for people who have had MCC to examine their skin every month for new skin cancers, and to avoid getting too much sun exposure.

-You can find information on how to protect your skin and instructions on how to do a skin self-exam in Skin Cancer Prevention and Early Detection.
+You can find information on how to examine and protect your skin in Skin Cancer Prevention and Early Detection.

 Seeing a new doctor

-At some point after your cancer diagnosis and treatment, you may find yourself seeing a new doctor who does not know about your medical history.
-It’s important that you be able to give your new doctor the details of your diagnosis and treatment.
+At some point after your treatment, you may be seeing a new doctor who does not know about your medical history.
+It’s important to be able to give your new doctor the details of your diagnosis and treatment.
 Gathering these details during and soon after treatment may be easier than trying to get them at some point in the future.
-Make sure you have this information handy:
+Make sure you have this information handy (and always keep copies for yourself):

 - Copies of imaging tests (CT or MRI scans, etc.), which can usually be stored digitally on a DVD, etc.